IPL: Ben Stokes hit for 21 in controversial final over as Chennai Super Kings beat Rajasthan Royals

 Live on

-Santner kept his cool though and took two from the next ball to leave himself needing four to win from the last.
+Santner kept his cool, though, and took two from the next ball to leave himself needing four to win from the last.
 A wide from Stokes followed meaning two would have brought a Super Over.
-That wasn't required though as the Kiwi left-hander launched Stokes' attempted yorker over the rope.
+That wasn't required, however, as the Kiwi left-hander launched Stokes' attempted yorker over the rope.

 That came after Dhoni and Ambati Rayudu (57) put on 95 for the fifth wicket having been brought together with CSK 24-4 in reply to Rajasthan's 151-4.